-A single seed pod can produce anywhere from 50 up to 4,000,000 seeds!
+A single seed pod can produce anywhere from 20 up to 4,000,000 seeds!
 So, it really makes ya wonder, when you hybridize two different orchids, what would all of those *new* hybrid flowers look like?
 Would they look like a blend of both parents?
 Would they look more like one parent than the other?
-Maybe they won’t even look like either parent?!?
+Maybe they won’t even look like either parent?
+These are the questions that make breeding orchids exciting and why many people buy flasks and grow out dozens of seedlings.

-Well, I wanted to know and I couldn’t find ANYTHING online; so like most things in life, when I couldn’t find the answer I wanted, I decided to do an experiment for myself!
+I wanted to know what type of range the siblings of a single cross might have, but I couldn’t find any good examples online; so, I decided to do an experiment and see for myself!
 Below are the photos of every single flower I’ve bloomed from a single flask of Phalaenopsis siblings.
 There are also few extra photos of the siblings from the breeder, Pat Van Adrichem of Kingfisher Orchids.
-Pat has graciously given me permission to post the photos from the flowers he bloomed (and these are from the same batch of seedlings as the ones I flowered).
+Pat has graciously given me permission to post his photos from the flowers he bloomed (and those too are from the same batch of seedlings as the ones I flowered).

 Backstory: this flask was purchased September of 2017 and the seedlings took about 20 months to grow up and start blooming (you can check out the whole deflasking project here).
 The first flower bloomed on May 27, 2019, and others followed, but many of the seedlings are still maturing so I will continue to add new photos as more plants flower.
 Check back to see how the remaining 33+ plants look!